 - Sigur controllers that control turnstiles, doors or gates,

-- Sigur E100 and Anviz C2 time & attendance terminals integrated in Sigur.
+- Sigur E100 time & attendance terminal integrated in Sigur.
 Additionally, for time and attendance tracking purposes, Sigur controllers can operate as registration terminals where each controller can operate up to two arrival and departure registration checkpoints using any types of identifiers (contactless cards, biometrics, etc.).
 In this mode, you will only receive information about access events without door control capabilities,

 - Presence control readers (insert readers).
 This allows the company to count only the time actually spent by the employee at the workplace, e.g. working on the machine;